Advanced course on pressure management and pressure transients in water distribution systems

 Who should attend

-This advanced course is organized by Deltares in collaboration with Studio Marco Fantozzi and Water Loss Research & Analysis Ltd, leaders in developing and disseminating latest best practice methods in pressure management promoted by IWA Water Loss Specialist Group.
+This advanced course is organized by Deltares in collaboration with Marco Fantozzi of ISLE Utilities, and Allan Lambert of Water Loss Research & Analysis Ltd, leaders in developing latest best practice methods in pressure management.